 Blue Great Danes used to be used to hunt wild boar!

-Their enormous size and confident personalities made them well suited for this job.
+Their enormous size and confident personalities made them well-suited for this job.
 Through years of selective breeding, the Great Dane Breed has come to be known as extremely gentle.
 Most Great Danes these days are perfectly content to be with their families and on a cozy bed.

 Great Danes are the biggest lap dog you can own.
-They love to sit on people and receive affection.
+They love to sit on top of people and receive affection.
 A Great Dane is a large dog that requires special consideration for their orthopedic and internal health.
 Be prepared to do some research before purchasing one.

 This doesn’t mean that they are lazy, though.
 Great Danes love to run, play and explore.
 They require daily enrichment and exercise to stay in great shape.

-We believe that people who are breeding blue Great Danes should be highly focused on health, structure and the development of the classic, robust, loving Great Dane personality.
+We believe that people who are breeding blue Great Danes should be highly focused on health, structure, and the development of the classic, robust, loving Great Dane personality.

 If you are interested in purchasing a Great Dane puppy from an ethical and reputable breeder, we highly recommend searching the breeder registry at www.gdca.org.